jhamuskan1909/NyayaRTI-19/README.md

 - **The Challenge**: Over 1.5 crore RTI applications are filed in India annually, yet more than 40% face rejection, delay, or jurisdictional misdirection due to non-admissible phrasing (asking conversational "why" questions rather than demanding certified documents), missing statutory declarations, or failure to escalate via First Appeals after the 30-day statutory window.
 - **The Solution**: An intelligent legal intake and case-management system that:
-  1. Accepts citizen inputs in plain English, Hindi, or Hinglish.
+  1. Accepts citizen inputs in plain English, Hindi, or Hinglish — by typing or by speaking.
   2. Synthesizes admissible inquiries under **Section 6(1)** (work orders, measurement books, daily progress logs, reasons on record).
   3. Formats an official **Form 'A' Legal Dossier** with live real-time split-screen synchronization.
   4. Generates single-click **PDF export** and direct formatted text for **`rtionline.gov.in`**.